emqx/emqx-operator/docs/en_US/tasks/configure-emqx-license.md

            nodePort: 32012
 ```

-**NOTE**: `license.key` in the `bootstrapConfig` field indicates the content of the license.
+>  `license.key` in the `bootstrapConfig` field indicates the content of the license.
 In this example, the content of the license is omitted, please fill it in by the user.

 :::
 ::: tab v1beta4